zahrakhanalizade/zahrakhanalizade.github.io/index.md

 # About Me

 Hi!
 I'm Zahra Khanalizadeh, a PhD student in Economics at the University of Washington.

-This website will be up and running soon...
+My research interests span applied microeconomics, labor and development economics, causal inference, and experimentation.

+Before starting my PhD, I received my bachelor's in Computer Engineering and a master's in Economics from Sharif University of Technology.
+I then spent a year at the Smith School of Business at Queen's University doing a master's in Analytics.

+This website is still a work in progress, but more content is coming soon...

-To reach me, please email me at zkhnl@uw.edu
+In the meantime, feel free to reach me at zkhnl@uw.edu.